-Cash and cash equivalents comprise cash and bank balances.
+Cash and cash equivalents comprise cash and bank balances which is subject to an insignificant risk of changes in value.

 2.11 Impairment of financial assets

 The Group recognises an allowance for expected credit losses (ECLs) for all financial assets at amortised costs, and financial guarantee contracts.
 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive, discounted at an approximation of the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.